1. Installation of OmpSs-2¶

 1.2.3.
 Build procedure¶

 Nanos6 uses the standard GNU automake and libtool toolchain.
-When cloning from a repository, the building environment must be prepared through the following command:
+When cloning from a repository, the building environment must be prepared through the command below.
+When the code is distributed through a tarball, it usually does not need that command.

 Then execute the following commands: